Telli - Custom Line Motor Yacht

 Motor Yacht

-Telli is a semi-custom motor yacht launched in 2017 by Custom Line in Ancona, Italy.
+Telli is a custom motor yacht launched in 2017 by Custom Line .

 Design